Oregon Paycheck Calculator 2026 – Estimate Your Take-Home Pay

 Does Oregon tax overtime pay?

-Yes, overtime pay is treated as regular income and is subject to both federal and Oregon state income taxes.
+Yes, overtime earnings are considered regular income and are subject to federal income tax, Oregon state income tax, and any applicable transit taxes.

 What are Oregon transit taxes?

-Employees working in certain districts must pay a transit tax.
-The TriMet tax (Portland area) is approx 0.8037%, and the Lane Transit District tax is 0.69%.
+Transit taxes are mandatory payroll deductions for employees in specific districts.
+The TriMet tax (Portland) is approx 0.8037% and the Lane Transit tax (Eugene) is 0.69%.